istio/istio.io/content/docs/examples/ha-demo/index.md

 ## Before you begin

-If you haven't already done so, setup Istio by following the instructions corresponding to your platform [installation guide for Kubernetes](/docs/setup/kubernetes).
+If you haven't already done so, setup Istio for Kubernetes.
+E.g. [Installation with Helm ](/docs/setup/kubernetes/helm-install/).

 ## Deploy the ha-demo